AttyC/react-front-end-tech-test/README.md

 # MMT Digital Front-end Test

 Welcome to the MMT Digital Front-end test.
 This test will hopefully give you a chance to showcase your skills as a developer.
+The challenge is pretty straightforward - it’s possible to finish this in around two hours.
+However, we don't mind anything up to 1-2 days (please track how much time you spend working on this).

-You get **1.5 hours** to complete the test.
-After the test, we will ask you to talk through your code and decisions.
+Once you're done and have committed/pushed your implementation, please email me to let me know you're done (`tim.r@mmtdigital.co.uk`).
+After the test, we'll invite you in to talk through your code and decisions.
 Alright, let's do this!

 ## The challenge